Bereavement Solicitors (Probate and Administration)

 6. Administer the estate – gather in all of the assets (property, savings, shares and valuables) and pay all of the liabilities (mortgages, loans and funeral account).
 Distribute the remainder in accordance with the Will or intestacy rules.

-How Paul Crowley & Co.
-Solicitors can help
+How Paul Crowley & Co Solicitors Limited can help

 FAQs